frankNowinski/coderbyte/README.md

 # Coderbyte

-This repository contains the programming challenges I completed from Coderbyte.com.
+This repository contains the programming challenges I completed on Coderbyte.com.